-3220 Psychology in the Workplace 4 credits

-An exploration of the principles of psychology as they are relevant to the work environment.
-Included will be a discussion of how psychologists can help improve the workplace and address organizational concerns.
-Topics include selection, training, personnel evaluation, and the characteristics of a variety of work environments.
-Discussions will consider also how these practices may affect organizational or individual effectiveness and attitudes.
-Prerequisite: Psychology 1106 or Sociology 1104.
-Cross-listed with Business Administration 3220.

 3303 Psychology of Personality

 4 credits

 An overview of the major theories of personality and assessment strategies.
 Emphasis will be on the normal personality in a diverse world with some attention to disordered personalities.

 Prerequisite: Psychology 1106 or Sociology 1104.
-Offered in 2004-2005 and alternate years.

-3305 Health Psychology

 4 credits

 An introduction to the foundations and practice of health psychology.
 A bio-psycho-social perspective is applied to the promotion and maintenance of health and the prevention and treatment of illness.
 Behavioral components of health risk factors and improvement of the health care system are addressed.

 Prerequisite: Psychology 1106.

-Prerequisite: Psychology 1106.

-Offered in 2005-2006 and alternate years.

 3306 Adolescence

 4 credits

 An in-depth study of development during adolescence, including biological, cognitive, and social transitions.
-Students will examine how changes in the adolescent's environment (e.g., school, family, peer groups, and culture)

-intersect with individual advances (e.g., identity, autonomy, intimacy, and moral development).
+Students will examine how changes in the adolescent's environment (e.g., school, family, peer groups, and culture) intersect with individual advances (e.g., identity, autonomy, intimacy, and moral development).
 Special attention will be given to current research on adolescence and application of research to promote adolescents' psychological well being.

 Prerequisite: Psychology 1106; Psychology 2209 recommended.

 3307 Psychology of the Exceptional Child

 4 credits

 An overview of the psychological effects of major exceptionalities including giftedness, deafness, blindness, mental retardation, brain injury, speech defectiveness, mental illness, and orthopedic problems, with the emphasis upon children and on the treatment, rehabilitation, and educational techniques available to serve persons with these exceptionalities.
 Prerequisite: Psychology 1106.

 3308 Adulthood and Aging

 4 credits

 Psychological and personality changes from young adulthood through old age; adult socialization and the age status system; changing concomitants of family relationships, employment, leisure, and retirement; health issues, psychopathology, and death.
 Prerequisite: Psychology 1106.
 Cross-listed with Sociology 3308.
-Offered in 2004-2005 and alternate years.

-3329 Physiological Psychology
+3325 Cognitive Neuroscience

 4 credits

-An analysis of the basic physiological mechanisms underlying human behavior with emphasis on the brain and central nervous system.
-Topics include genetics, behavioral development, sensory systems, emotion, learning, and memory.

-Prerequisite: Psychology 1106.
+This course examines current ideas of how brain activity generates behavior in humans.
+The course will begin with a study of the basic principles of the structure of the brain and the function of nerve cells.
+Emphasis will be placed on how the brain's processing of information underlies cognitive aspects of human behavior, including sensory perception, attention, memory, action, planning, emotion, language, and consciousness.
+Prerequisite: Psychology 1106; Biology 1111 and 1112 are recommended.

 3330 Psychology of Perception

 4 credits

 An in-depth analysis of contemporary issues in perception.
 Topics include signal detectability, selective attention, taste perception, figure formation, illusions, visual stability, memory, and space, time, and motion perception.

 Prerequisite: Psychology 1106.